 I find that many Chinese medicine students and professionals shy away from leadership roles.
 Unfortunately, this either allows power to be concentrated in the hands of the few who are willing to take on those roles or simply leaves the profession with very few leaders at all.
 We need strong leaders to advance this medicine.
 Leaders do not have to be egotistical, do not have to run roughshod over their own principles and the principles of others and do not have to be authoritarian!

 My journey as a leader has been long and multifaceted.
 Developing leadership skills like the ability to organize people, motivate action and speak in public have been interwoven with an overall personal productivity program that has improved every area of my life.
-There is a huge amount of information available to help you.
-I can recommend two sites to begin investigating your own personal productivity and leadership abilities, Stevepavlina.com and Urbanmonk.net.
-Also, don’t forget to look to the Classics – Confucius certainly has a lot to say on these subjects.
+There is a huge amount of information available to help you, though you do need to keep your wits about you and analyze sources for their integrity.
+Also, don’t forget to look to the classical thinkers of China – Confucius certainly has a lot to say on these subjects.

 One of the most important things I have taken from the Classical orientation of my school is the understanding of Chinese medicine as a tradition, a practice and a lifelong pursuit – not just a job with a set of technical skills to be mastered.
 When you decided to step into this profession, you stepped into a rich stream of knowledge and experience that can never be fully grasped in one person’s lifetime.